 Several items of Sub Control data can be specified in one message stream.
 Only those elements that need to be changed are indicated in this byte.
 The values of data being sent are indicated by a 1 being set in the appropriate bit position.
-Otherwise a 0 in the bit position indicates no data to be changed.
+Otherwise a 0 in the bit position indicates no data to be a 0 in the bit position indicates no data to be changed.

-If the value is 0 no values are changed and the message is basically ignored.
+If the value is zero no values are changed and NAK is issued by the monitor.